hyperstack-org/hyperstack/README.md

 Synchromesh is built on top of Reactrb and ReactiveRecord.

 + Reactrb is a ruby wrapper on Facebook's React.js library.
-As data changes on the client (either from user interactions or external events) Reactrb re-draws whatever parts of the display is needed.
+As data changes on the client (either from user interactions or external events) Reactrb re-draws whatever parts of the display as needed.
 + ReactiveRecord uses Reactrb to render and then dynamically update your ActiveRecord models on the client.
 + Synchromesh broadcasts any changes to your ActiveRecord models as they are persisted on the server.